Weekly Astronaut Meeting (WAM) Template

-Many organizations adopt some form of regular high-level meeting with executive team members.
+Many organizations adopt some form of a regular high-level meetings with executive team members.

 WAM attendees include the leadership team: Tuan and his fellow co-founders and CTO.